AppliedEllipsis/pyACR1252U/how to setup your environment.md

 ----------

- - Install 32bit Anaconda
+ - Install 32bit Anaconda3
- - Setup an environment for Python 3.5 or 2.7 Run console from your environment section.
+ - Setup an environment for Python 3.5 Run console from your environment section.
     - hit play button open terminal
  - change directory to the dependencies folder, example cmd: **"cd /D